 Step 5 – Revisit the Intensity

 Usually, the intensity of your identified topic drops as you proceed with rounds of tapping.
-Occasionally, however, the intensity on the 1 to 10 scale can go up.
-Do not be put off by this but keep doing rounds until it reduces.
+Occasionally, however, the intensity on the 0 to 10 scale can go up.
+Do not be put off by this, but keep doing rounds until it reduces.
 It simply indicates that you have hit upon a key area that may have been partially suppressed.

 Step 6 – Repeat or shift